-When you buy a new phone, chances are it'll be locked to the network you bought it on, and if you try to put another network's Sim card in it simply won't work.
+When you buy a new phone, chances are it'll be locked to the network you bought it on - and if you try to put another network's Sim card in, it simply won't work.
 Unlocking it means you can use the phone with any compatible Sim card, on any network.
 This has several benefits:

-Promotional deals.
-Often networks give away free Sim cards, these can come with free texts or calls.
-Yet if your phone isn't unlocked you can't put the Sims in your phone and take advantage.
+Grab promotional deals.
+Often networks give away free Sim cards, which can come with free texts or calls.
+Yet if your phone isn't unlocked, you can't put them in and take advantage.
 Any decent free Sim offers are included in the free weekly MoneySaving email.

-Added value.
-Unlocked phones sell for more on eBay, because they have much wider appeal to users on other networks and in other countries.
+Added handset value.
+Unlocked phones tend to sell for more on eBay, because they have much wider appeal to users on other networks and in other countries.

-In short, unlocking gives your mobile independence from the network you got it from.
-And what's more, it's usually simple to do.
-Many, especially slightly older, handsets can be unlocked using codes generated for free on the web, and if that doesn't work, you can do it for a reasonable fee, either through your network or high st. phone unlockers.
+In short, unlocking gives your mobile independence from the network you got it from - and it's usually simple to do.
+Many older handsets can be unlocked using codes generated free on the web, and if that doesn't work, you can do it for a reasonable fee, either through your network, or high street phone unlockers.

-Even if you have to pay your network to unlock the handset, unless you're on a particularly good tariff, the savings should quickly outweigh the outlay.
+Even if you have to pay your network to unlock the handset, unless you're on a particularly good tariff already, the savings should quickly outweigh the outlay.

 Why do mobile phone companies lock phones?

-Mobile companies say their phones are already heavily subsidised to entice you to buy them and they need to make up this shortfall.
-Yet the reality, as ever, comes down to cold hard cash; it makes no sense to sell you the phone at reduced cost and then let you take your money to another network provider.
+Mobile companies say their phones are already heavily subsidised to entice you to buy them, and they need to make up this shortfall.
+Yet the reality, as ever, comes down to cold hard cash.
+For the firms, it wouldn't make sense to sell you the phone at reduced cost, and then let you take your cash to another network provider.

-Nope, this is a common misconception, and one the mobile phone companies (unsurprisingly) aren't keen to dispel.
-The confusion arises because unlocking and unblocking are often mixed up, yet mean different things.
+It's a common misconception that unlocking your phone is illegal.
+Unsurprisingly, mobile phone companies aren't keen to dispel this myth.
+The confusion arises because unlocking and unblocking are often mixed up.
+They mean different things.
+In a nutshell:

 Unlocking is totally legal.
 It just means making the phone work with any Sim card.

 Unblocking is illegal.
 This is the practice of making a phone work again after it's been blocked by the networks, usually as a result of its being reported lost or stolen.
-Unsurprisingly, It is thoroughly illegal and should not be attempted.
+Unsurprisingly, it's thoroughly illegal and should not be attempted.

 While it's not illegal, unlocking your phone WILL invalidate its warranty in most cases.
-Thus do think twice if you're still in the warranty period and have a super-expensive handset; while it's possible to 're-lock' some phones, this shouldn't be relied upon.
+So make sure you think twice if you're still in the warranty period and have a super-expensive handset.
+While it's possible to 're-lock' some phones, you shouldn't rely on this.

 Is there any way around it?